mtgskynote/skynote-node/README.md

 The related code and specific details can be found in the respective .js files.

-One additional thing, Osmd developer are very active on the Discord channel, so if you need any help they can be contacted on the same are generally very responsive.
+\*OSMD developer are very active on the Discord channel, so if you need any help they can be contacted on the same are generally very responsive.